bsc-iitm/machine-learning-foundations/docs/week-4/transformations.md

+This is not simple rotation or stretching.
+It is an example of a shear transformation.
 Now that we have a good idea of what linear transformations do, we are ready to explore the idea of eigenvalues and eigenvectors.

 [^1]: The library [Manim Community](https://www.manim.community/) was used to render these animations.
 The code for this can be found in the GitHub repository.